Miami: PortMiami

-Miami is home to one of the largest ports in the United States, the PortMiami.
-It is the largest cruise ship port in the world, and is often called the "Cruise Capital of the World" and the "Cargo Gateway of the Americas".
-It has retained its status as the number one cruise/passenger port in the world for well over a decade, accommodating the largest cruise ships and the major cruise lines.
+PortMiami in Miami is the largest cruise ship port in the world.
+It has retained its status as the number one cruise and passenger port in the world for well over a decade, accommodating the largest cruise ships and the major cruise lines.
 In 2017, the port served 5,340,559 cruise passengers.
-Additionally, the port is one of the nation's busiest cargo ports, importing 9,162,340 tons of cargo in 2017.
+The port is one of the nation's busiest cargo ports, importing 9,162,340 tons of cargo in 2017.

 Among North American ports, it ranks second to New Orleans' Port of South Louisiana in cargo tonnage imported from Latin America.
 The port sits on 518 acre and has seven passenger terminals.
 China is the port's number one import country and number one export country.
 Miami has the world's largest amount of cruise line headquarters, home to Carnival Cruise Line, Celebrity Cruises, Norwegian Cruise Line, Oceania Cruises, and Royal Caribbean International.
-In 2014, the Port of Miami Tunnel was opened, connecting the MacArthur Causeway to PortMiami.
+In 2014, the Port of Miami Tunnel opened, connecting the MacArthur Causeway to PortMiami.

 Tourism and conventions

 Tourism is one of the Miami's largest private-sector industries, accounting for more than 144,800 jobs in Miami-Dade County.
-The city's frequent portrayal in music, film, and popular culture has made the city and its landmarks recognizable worldwide.
+Miami's frequent portrayal in music, film, and popular culture has made Miami and its landmarks recognizable worldwide.
 In 2016, it attracted the second-highest number of foreign tourists of any city in the United States, after New York City, and is among the top 20 cities worldwide by international visitor spending.
 More than 15.9 million visitors arrived in Miami in 2017, adding $26.1 billion to the economy.
 With a large hotel infrastructure and the newly renovated Miami Beach Convention Center, Miami is a popular destination for annual conventions and conferences.

 Some of the most popular tourist destinations in Miami include South Beach, Lincoln Road, Bayside Marketplace, Downtown Miami, and Brickell City Centre.
 The Art Deco District in Miami Beach is reputed as one of the most glamorous in the world for its nightclubs, beaches, historical buildings, and shopping.
 Annual events such as the Miami Open, Art Basel, the Winter Music Conference, the South Beach Wine and Food Festival, and Mercedes-Benz Fashion Week Miami attract millions to the metropolis every year.